Smoothing for signals with discontinuities using higher order Mumford-Shah models

-To summarize, an important advantage of higher order models is that they they rather penalize the deviation from piecewise polynomial signals than the deviation from piecewise constant ones.
-As such, they improve the estimation of data with linear, quadratic or other polynomial trends.
-At the same time, higher order Mumford-Shah models are theoretically and practically more involved than the first order ones.
-In particular, no efficient and stable solvers for the involved non-convex optimization problems are available yet.
-Remarkably, this statement even holds for the particular instance of the second-order Mumford-Shah problems ($k=2,$ affine situation).

-\subsection{Contribution}
+\paragraph{Contribution.}

 This work deals with the analysis and with solvers for the higher order Mumford-Shah and Potts problems~\eqref{eq:penalizedProblem}.
 First, we discuss basic properties of higher order Mumford-Shah models, we prove that the solutions are unique for almost all input data, and we discuss connections with related models.
 A main contribution is a fast non-iterative algorithm for minimizing the higher-order Mumford-Shah and Potts models of arbitrary order.
 The proposed schemes are based on dynamic programming and recurrence relations.
 We prove that the proposed algorithms have the same worst case complexity as the state-of-the-art solver for minimizing the (simpler) piecewise constant Mumford-Shah model, i.e., their runtime grows quadratically with respect to the length of the signal.
 Our reference implementation processes signals of length over 10,000 in less than one second on a standard desktop computer.
 Further, we derive stability results for the proposed algorithms.
 Eventually, we provide a numerical study where we in particular compare with the first order model with respect to runtime and reconstruction quality.
-An illustration on the smoothing effect of higher order Mumford-Shah models in comparison to classical splines and to first order models is given in \cref{fig:splineVsMS}.

-\subsection{Organization of the paper}
+\paragraph{Organization of the paper.}